Alvin Ing: Career

 Besides his musical theatre career, Ing performed on television and in film.
 Ing had recurring roles on the soap operas The Doctors and Falcon Crest, but also did numerous guest roles in shows such as Benson, How the West Was Won, Charlie's Angels, Quincy, M.E., All-American Girl, Dallas, Dynasty, Fantasy Island, Law & Order: Criminal Intent, Marvel's Agents of S.H.I.E.L.D., and Hawaii Five-0 (2010 TV series).
 Movie credits include The Final Countdown, Stir Crazy, Troop Beverly Hills, Smilla's Sense of Snow, and in his largest movie role, Mr. Lee, a primary antagonist opposite Mark Wahlberg in The Gambler.

-Ing's singing career included cabarets, benefit concerts, and a CD, Swing with Ing, which he recorded with Betty Loo Taylor.
-Collaborating with Flower Drum Song revival cast member and Okinawan born Yuka Takara, Ing performed numerous singing engagements as part of a yearly Broadway Night in Okinawa.
+Ing's singing career included cabarets, benefit concerts, and an album released on CD, Swing with Ing, which he recorded with Betty Loo Taylor.
+Collaborating with Flower Drum Song revival cast member and Okinawan-born Yuka Takara, Ing performed numerous singing engagements as part of a yearly Broadway Night in Okinawa.
+In 2020, Ing released a second album digitally, Broadway is Still Calling featuring a collaboration with Takara.
 Ing also participated in The X Factor.
-In December 2018, Ing and dozens of other Asian American performers celebrated Flower Drum Song's 60th anniversary by performing the opening number at the Broadway Cares/Equity Fights AIDS benefit, where over 6 million dollars was raised.
+In December 2018, Ing and dozens of other Asian American performers celebrated the 60th anniversary of Flower Drum Song by performing the opening number at the Broadway Cares/Equity Fights AIDS benefit, where over $6 million was raised.

 Ing was active with the Theater for Asian American Performing Artists during the 1970s.
 The organization performed skits and revues, as well as protesting stereotypes as a way to advocate for Asian American performing opportunities.
 Ing was also an interview subject for a documentary about Flower Drum Song castmate Jack Soo and the struggles of Asian American performers due to yellowface and stereotyping.

-Ing's final performance was an open mic rendition of You've Got to Be Carefully Taught as a way to protest an increase in violence against Asian-Americans during the COVID-19 pandemic.
+Ing's final performance was an open mic rendition of "You've Got to Be Carefully Taught" as a way to protest an increase in violence against Asian Americans during the COVID-19 pandemic.

 Death

 Ing died from complications of COVID-19 at Providence Saint Joseph Medical Center in Burbank, California, on July 31, 2021.
 His representation, Shushu Entertainment, disclosed that the fully-vaccinated Ing was first diagnosed with pneumonia in mid-July and then confirmed to have COVID-19 a few days later.
 After two weeks of battling the illness, he died from cardiac arrest.
 He was 89 years old.

+Prior to his death, Ing gifted his 2004 Pacific Overtures co-star Francis Jue a suit he had worn at the premiere of the 1976 original Broadway production, requesting Jue wear it on the day he won a Tony Award.
+Jue fulfilled Ing's wish in 2025 when he received the Tony Award for Best Featured Actor in a Play for his performance in Yellow Face.